jurtasun/rcds_intro_nextflow/chapter2/README.md

 A `channel` is a data stream that connects different parts of a workflow.
 Think of it as a conveyor belt that carries values (files, strings, numbers, or complex objects) from one process to another. `Channels` can emit a single value, multiple values, or continuously produce values during execution.

 A `process` is the fundamental computational unit in `Nextflow`.
-Each `process` has three main parts: `inputs` (declared through channel bindings), `outputs` (emitted onto channels), and a `script` block which contains the command or script (often `Bash`, `R`, or `Python`) that does the work. `Processes` are reactive: they only execute when all their declared input channels have values available.
-This ensures precise dependency management without requiring explicit scheduling logic.
+Each `process` has three main parts: `inputs` (declared through channel bindings), `outputs` (emitted onto channels), and a `script` block which contains the command or script (often `Bash`, `R`, or `Python`) that does the work.

 Finally, `operators` are functions that transform `channels`.
 They allow to filter, map, group, or merge data streams before passing them to processes.
 For example, `.map(...)` can transform each value in a channel, `.filter(...)` can remove unwanted elements, and `.combine(...)` can join two channels together. `Operators` provide the expressive power to model complex data dependencies with concise, declarative syntax.

 ### 2.1.
 Channels: data flow, queue and value channels, channel factories.

 A `channel` is a data stream that connects different parts of a workflow.
-Think of it as a conveyor belt that carries values (files, strings, numbers, or complex objects) from one process to another. `Channels` can emit a single value (`Channel.value`), multiple values (`Channel.from`), or continuously produce values during execution.
+They can emit a single value (`Channel.value`), multiple values (`Channel.from`), or continuously produce values during execution.
 As we will see, `channels` are asynchronous and immutable: once a value is put on a channel, it flows downstream, and processes can consume it without altering the channel itself.
 This design makes workflows both scalable and reproducible. `Nextflow` distinguishes two different kinds of channels: **queue** channels and **value** channels.

 #### Queue channels

 A **queue** channel is an *asynchronous* unidirectional FIFO queue that connects two processes or operators.

-- asynchronous means that operations are non-blocking.
+- Asynchronous means that operations are non-blocking.
-- unidirectional means that data flows from a producer to a consumer.
+- Unidirectional means that data flows from a producer to a consumer.
 - FIFO means that the data is guaranteed to be delivered in the same order as it is produced.
 First In, First Out.
 A queue channel is implicitly created by process output definitions or using channel factories such as `Channel.of()` or `Channel.fromPath()`.